 Emily Mackin

-My work is a confessional as much as a catharsis.
-I create abstract sculptural installations that draw on the emotion connected with personal experiences that have been disempowering to my sense of self and womanhood.
-I use material whose malleability reveals delicacies that are desecrated the further I work with it — akin to ideas of body and consciousness being used over and over.
+I am not a subtle artist as my work is a confessional as much as a catharsis.
+I create sculptural installations that draw on the emotion connected with personal experiences that have been disempowering to my sense of self.
+The material, often red and symbolic of intimate emotionality and physicality, has a malleability that reveals delicacies desecrated within process — tied to ideas of body and consciousness being used over and over.

-I use performance to insert my body into the work and to wire through the intimacy of that version of myself that rests within these moments.
-I allow myself to reassemble my feelings towards these experiences and simultaneously cite references to symbols of wine — as a subject of power and idea with the physical stain of memory — and found items that implicate specific American collegiate organizations and societal mentalities.
+I also use performance to insert my body into the work and to wire through the intimacy of that version of myself that rests within these moments.
+I allow myself to reassemble my feelings towards these experiences and simultaneously cite references to symbols of wine — as a subject of power and idea with the physical stain of memory — and found items that implicate specific American collegiate organizations, social decorums, and cultures of unchecked misogyny.